travel in Spain?

 Worst: December-February can be bitterly cold (below zero) and damp in north/central Spain - including

 Madrid - and the rain in Spain doesn't just fall on the plain, Andalusia gets it too.

 Hiking from Fuente Dé teleferico among the Picos de Europa, in Cantabria, north Spain

 Spain mostly attracts beach bums or culture vultures or both as coasts are lined with good sized beaches and inviting hotels for sun-starved north Europeans who occasionally need some cultural input during their stag dos, romantic get-aways or family holidays in Spain.
 But there

-Europa, Asturias.
-Also the Balearics and Canary Islands have great hikes.
+Europa in Cantabria and Asturias.
+The Balearics and Canary Islands also offer great hikes.

-The classic pilgrim's route and a fantastci hiking experience, El Camino de Santiago (The
+The classic pilgrim's route and a fantastic hiking experience, El Camino de Santiago (The

 Way of St James), runs